dominickjay/dominickjay.com/writing/2022-in-review.md

 ## I started a new role

 The first big thing that happened this year was leaving my previous role at RoweIT for pastures new at Series Eight.
 For me, this was a huge decision and one that has paid off time and time again.

-- working remotely
-- Working in front end again
+I’ve seen myself heading towards a full time remote role for a matter of years, and the pandemic gave me the opportunity to see if I could work in a remote environment while also having two young children.
+Luckily the opportunity arose with Series Eight, and its worked out very well!
+It’s also great to be working properly in the front end side of development again, and seeing what has changed in the couple of years I’ve been out of it.

 ## I started working with a bunch of new tech

-- shopify
-- Craft
-- Tailwind
-- AlpineJS
-- Eleventy
+Jumping back into a full time dev role, I was introduced to a whole world of new things, now mainly using Tailwind and AlpineJS on top of Craft and Shopify sites.
+I’ve also started using Eleventy, finally jumping on the hype train and have been really pleased with the results.

 ## Dev Community game was weak